Summary of Significant Accounting Policies

 Cash and Cash Equivalents

 Inventories are valued at the lower of cost or net realizable value, with cost determined on a first in, first-out basis.
 Each quarter the Company evaluates the need for a change in the inventory reserve based on projected future sales and expiration dates of products.
-For the three months and nine months ended September 30, 2018 a $25 reserve was recorded for expiring product within cost of sales on the condensed consolidated statements of operations.
+Our policy is to recognize an inventory reserve as a loss in earnings in the period in which evidence exists that the net realizable value of inventory is less than its cost due to damage, physical deterioration, obsolescence, and changes in inventory reserve estimates, changes in price levels or other causes.
+Net realizable value is the estimated selling price in the ordinary course of business, less costs to complete and sell finished goods, including direct selling costs such as transportation and sales commissions as well as inventory write-offs.
+The multiple possible outcomes that can result from applying lower of cost or net realizable value can make inventory valuation highly complex.
+For the three months ended March 31, 2019 no additional reserve was recorded within cost of sales on the condensed consolidated statements of operations.

 Deferred Offering Costs

 The Company defers as other assets the direct incremental costs of raising capital until such time as the offering is completed.
 At the time of the completion of the offering, the costs are charged against the capital raised.
 Should the offering not be completed, deferred offering costs are charged to operations during the period in accordance with SEC guidance.
-Since the February 21, 2017 sales agreement expired by June 30, 2018 the remaining deferred offering costs of $96 on the Company’s condensed consolidated balance sheets were recognized and recorded within the Company’s condensed consolidated statements of operations as general and administrative expenses for the nine months ended September 30, 2018.
+Since the February 21, 2017 sales agreement expired by June 30, 2018 the remaining deferred offering costs of $96 on the Company’s condensed consolidated balance sheets were recognized and recorded within the Company’s condensed consolidated statements of operations as general and administrative expenses.

-On July 24, 2018, the Company entered into a new sales agreement, incurring $108 of deferred offering costs as of September 30, 2018 which was recorded as a long term other asset on the accompanying condensed consolidated balance sheet.
+On July 24, 2018, the Company entered into a new sales agreement, incurring $108 of deferred offering costs.
+As of March 31, 2019, $92 of deferred offering costs is included as a long term asset on the accompanying condensed consolidated balance sheet.

 Fair Value of Long-Lived Assets